- HMS Community Values

 When students buy food, they must inform the cashier that they have a "student subsidized account."
 The cashier will then slide the student's card through the card reader at the register, deduct the purchase (including the 20% discount if eligible), and provide the student with a display of his/her remaining balance.

-Crimson Cash is also accepted for Athletic Facility guest passes and at the four laundry facilities located throughout the building in rooms 212A, 312A, 412A, and 044 (basement).
+Crimson Cash is also accepted for Athletic Facility guest passes and the laundry facility located in the basement in room 044.

 Trash closets are located throughout the building for rubbish disposal.
 There are also garbage cans in the student kitchens.
 Residents are to dispose of trash by putting it in these designated locations NOT in the hallways.
 Please leave a note of warning on trash known to contain broken glass to avoid injury to the cleaning crew.
 Needles and syringes are to be collected in medical “sharps” boxes as provided by the health care provider, or alternatively, in puncture-proof, wide-mouth plastic jugs with threaded caps (for example, laundry detergent bottles).
 Discarded personal furniture or appliances must be brought directly to the dumpster with prior permission from the Business Office.